Minimisation of Quasar-Convex Functions Using Random Zeroth-Order Oracles: Numerical Examples Complementary Details

 we set $n=20$ (number of cells in the hidden layer), $T=100$ (sequence length), and generate 500 sequences and targets sampled from a zero-mean unit-variance normal distribution.
 The sigmoid function is used as activation.
 We adopt a full-batch approach and minimise

 where $\mathcal{B}$ is a batch of 500 sequences and $T_1= T/10$.
 The initial weights are sampled from a zero-mean unit-variance normal distribution.
-We tune the remaining parameters numerically and set $N = 1000$, $h=10^{-4}$, $\mu=10^{-4}$.
+We tune the remaining parameters numerically and set $N = 1000$, $h=10^{-4}$, $\mu=10^{-4},$ and $t=1$.
+The number of gradient calls for GD is the same as the number of iterations, and the number of function calls for RM is twice the number of iterations.
 While this network is not proven to satisfy quasar-convexity globally, \citet{hardt2016identity} shows that linear residual networks satisfy PL-type conditions under certain assumptions.
 In light of Lemma~\ref{SQC_PL} and the LDSI structure, we include this example as an exploratory case.
 Figure~\ref{struc} illustrates the network structure, and Figure~\ref{RNN} reports the average objective value and standard deviation over 3 runs for RM and GD as functions of iterations and CPU time.
-In this example, similar to the results in Section~\ref{neldsi}, under same step-size selection, despite of having less information, RM performs better than GD .
-A possible explanation on why this phenomenon happens is given in Appendix~\ref{mandy}.
+In this example, similar to the results in Section~\ref{neldsi}, under same step-size selection, despite of having less information, RM performs better than GD.
+A possible explanation for this phenomenon is given in Appendix~\ref{mandy}.